-The operation of the treasury function is governed by specific policies and procedures that set out specific guidelines for the management of liquidity, credit and market risks associated with the financing activities of the Group.
-The key elements of the treasury policies and procedures are incorporated in the TWUL Group's annual report and financial statements.
+The operation of the treasury function is governed by specific policies and procedures that set out guidelines for the management of liquidity, credit and market risks associated with the financing activities of the Group.
+The key elements of the treasury policies and procedures are incorporated in the TWUL Group's Annual Report.

-Copies of the TWUL Group's annual report and financial statements may be obtained from the Company Secretary's Office at the address included in note 15.
+Copies of the TWUL Group's Annual Report may be obtained from the Company Secretary's Office at the address included in note 15.

-Principal risks and uncertainties (continued) Capital risk management
+Principal risks and uncertainties (continued)

+Capital risk management

 Capital risk relates to whether the Company is adequately capitalised and financially solvent.
-The key objectives of the funding strategy are to retain the Company's investment grade credit rating and provide liquidity sufficient to fund ongoing obligations.
+The key objectives of the funding strategy are to retain the investment grade credit rating of the Company's debt and provide liquidity sufficient to fund ongoing obligations.
 The Board reviews the Company's exposure to these risks and actively oversees the treasury activities, reviewing treasury policy and approving the treasury strategy and funding plan on an annual basis.